Kentucky Derby Betting Strategy: 5 Tips for Picking a Winner in 2023

 The Kentucky Derby is run on the first Saturday in May at Churchill Downs in Louisville, KY.
 If you’re wondering how to pick a winner for the biggest horse racing event of the year, you need to understand what makes the Derby different than all other races.

-Our guide to picking a winner covers the race’s key dynamics and points out specific factors you need to consider when formulating the best betting strategy for the Kentucky Derby.
+Our guide to picking a winner covers the race’s key dynamics and points out specific factors you need to consider when formulating the best Kentucky Derby betting strategy.

 - What Type of Bet Should You Make?